virtual-labs/exp-oedometer-test-nitk/experiment/procedure.md

 <img src="images/15.png" /></br></br>
 <img src="images/16.png" /></br>

-18. Click on Next button to proceed to the final calculation part and to view the inference of the experiment.</br>
+18. Click on "Next Button" to proceed to the final calculation part and to view the inference of the experiment.</br>
 <img src="images/17.png" /></br></br></br>